signaloid/Signaloid-C0-microSD-Demo-Cardputer/README.md

 This command will delete all files and folders from the CardPuter, and will create a new "Hello World" `code.py` file.
 Make sure that you have mounted your CardPuter to your computer and that the mount path is correctly specified at the `DEVICE` variable in the `Makefile` (default is `/run/media/<user>/CIRCUITPY`).

 ## Host application
-The host application is designed to parse input arguments following [concise form of uncertainty notation](https://physics.nist.gov/cgi-bin/cuu/Info/Constants/definitions.html#:~:text=A%20more%20concise%20form%20of,digits%20of%20the%20quoted%20result.&text=See%20Uncertainty%20of%20Measurement%20Results): `X.Y(Z)` that describe two uniform distributions.
+The host application is designed to parse two input arguments.
+Each argument specifies a uniform distribution, represented in the the [concise form of uncertainty notation](https://physics.nist.gov/cgi-bin/cuu/Info/Constants/definitions.html#:~:text=A%20more%20concise%20form%20of,digits%20of%20the%20quoted%20result.&text=See%20Uncertainty%20of%20Measurement%20Results), i.e., `X.Y(Z)`.
 The application supports addition, subtraction, multiplication, and division of the input arguments.
 ```
-usage: {add,sub,mul,div} [uniform_distribution1 uniform_distribution2]
+usage: {add,sub,mul,div} uniform_distribution1 uniform_distribution2

 Host application for C0-microSD calculator application